 April 4, 2:41 p.m.--Due to the weather, the power is out at Beth Tzedec, and we have no email access and very limited phone access.
 Services this evening will continue as scheduled, at 7:00 pm.
 We will update this message as information comes in.

 Applause Catering provides catering and food & beverage services for all events held at Beth Tzedec.
 For information about their menu options, click here or contact them directly at 416-628-9198.

 As we began the search for a successor to Rav Baruch who retires in 2019, we learned that Rav Adam would be leaving in March.
 We struck an Associate Rabbi Search Committee to fill our short-term and longer-term need.
 In the interim, we have engaged Rabbis Jennifer Gorman and Moshe Meirovich to provide clergy and pastoral support.

-The Beth Tzedec Men’s Club is pleased to sponsor the long-standing scholarship program to assist young men and women pursuing programs of higher Jewish education.
-Applications for 2017 are now available.
-Submission deadline: April 13.
+The Beth Tzedec Men’s Club is pleased to sponsor the scholarship program to assist young men and women pursuing programs of higher Jewish education.
+Applications for 2018 are now available.
+Submission deadline: April 10, 2018.